 Apparently, Acacia has been in continual development of DSPs at the higher end.
 Given the windfall from the IPO and potentially from the secondary offering, there is no question that it would be able to sustain this effort indefinitely and an acquisition would hardly be necessary.

 A buyout of Acacia might be more likely way down the road because the market for 400G beyond the three largest hyperscale users, Google, Microsoft, and Facebook will be very limited for quite a long time.
 To give some perspective, if anybody called Verizon or AT&T and asked to get a 40G or 100G private line, it would likely be met with either amusement or bafflement.
 Nevertheless, the actual timing of true volume production would not even come up in the investment community because the tale of the bandwidth glut never goes away.

 Given the amount of time before the 400-gig market takes off, it is quite possible that a newcomer could come along and develop a product later that is superior to the device that would be offered by Acacia.
 However, it would at least be somewhat problematic to displace a supplier that is so well-established with these processors at the higher data rates.

 In the meantime, fibeReality maintains its shock at both Acacia’s market cap as well as the amount of gall it took for both the supplier and the institutional investors to go for a secondary offering.
 We still do not believe that its silicon photonics provides a meaningful edge.
 Those observers of the marketplace who point to the supposed advantage of having all of that integration capability in-house, might want to ask to what extent is Acacia farming out for components not only on the photonics side, but in general.

-Please find details on Clash of Optical Component Vendors & Technologies in Data Center Networks.
-For our updates seven days a week, please click here.
+Please find details on our report: Clash of Optical Component Vendors & Technologies in Data Center Networks.
+For more frequent updates, please click here.

 [written by Mark Lutkowitz]